 Ramen with spaghetti noodles

 This hack is quite popular among many Japanese ramen lovers living abroad.
-How I wish I'd discovered it sooner, before turning my kitchen upside down with my earlier attempts!
+I wish I’d discovered it sooner before turning my kitchen upside down with my earlier attempts!

-In the following section, we'll explore the steps to morph your everyday spaghetti into a satisfying ramen noodle substitute.
-It's simpler than you might imagine!
+The following section will explore how to morph your everyday spaghetti into a satisfying ramen noodle substitute.
+It’s simpler than you might imagine!

 How to Make Ramen with Spaghetti Noodles